sbaio/EfficientCoding/README.md

 # EfficientCoding
-A repository for challenging python algorithms
+A repository for stimulating python algorithms